Depth-Based Local Center Clustering: A Framework for Handling Different Clustering Scenarios: Introduction

-This approach to localize the concept of depth was introduced by Paindaveine and Van Bever \cite{paindaveine2013} when they introduced local depth, which was shown to yield non-spherical depth neighborhoods in some contexts.
+This approach to localizing the notion of depth was firstly introduced by Paindaveine and Van Bever~\cite{paindaveine2013}, who proposed a form of local depth that differs from the one of Agostinelli and Romanazzi~\cite{agostinelli2011local}.
+In particular, their construction was shown to yield non-spherical depth neighborhoods in some contexts.
 The same authors \cite{paindaveine2015nonparametrically} used this concept and introduced an affine-invariant k-nearest neighbor classification algorithm that adapts to the local geometry of the sample and was shown to be consistent.